Picture the market like the ocean.

 So yes — negative gamma does align with falling markets initially,

-but once that feedback loop burns out, the reverse feedback can trigger some of the sharpest rallies in history.
+but once that selling pressure burns out, the reverse feedback can trigger some of the sharpest rallies in history.

 Above a key level known as the Gamma Flip, dealers’ hedging becomes stabilizing instead of reactive.